cwverica/warbler-demo/bugs_and_tasks.md

-items marked with a "++" have been addressed items marked with a "+" are in process of being addressed
+>items marked with a "++" have been addressed

+>items marked with a "+" are in process of being addressed

+---

 ### In models.py: